 Whichever route you end up taking, a settlement is not arrived at until you say it is.
 Once you accept a settlement, the case is finished.
 But you should not accept until you are one-hundred percent certain, as it is almost impossible to ever go back.
 Once you end the settlement negotiations, they are usually ended for good.

 To learn more about your case and how you can get compensation after a car accident, do not hesitate to contact the Whitley Law Firm.
-A Raleigh personal injury lawyer from our firm may be able to help you obtain the maximum compensation you are owed.
+A Durham personal injury lawyer from our firm may be able to help you obtain the maximum compensation you are owed.